trackmatic/trackmatic-documentation/rest/loads/index.md

 A consignment must be allocated one or more pickups or drop offs.
 A pickup described where the goods need to be picked up form, while the drop off describes where the goods need to be dropped off at.
 The pickup and drop off are both activities which will be described in more detail later in this document.

-When a consignment is allocated to a load the pickup and drop offs are assigned to one or more points of interest on load.
-The point of interest is built up from the shipping address and location information extracted for the consignments pickups, drop offs and associated entities.
+When a consignment is allocated to a load the pickup and drop offs are assigned to one or more stops on load.
+The stop is built up from the shipping address and location information extracted for the consignments pickups, drop offs and associated entities.

 ### Activity

 An activity serves as instructions to the operator on what work to performed at a specified point during the load.

 Activities can be either planned or un-planned.
-When planned they will be associated with a load at a specific point of interest.
-When a driver reaches they point of interest they will be requested to perform the associated activities.
+When planned they will be associated with a load at a specific stop.
+When a driver reaches they stop they will be requested to perform the associated activities.
 When unplanned the operator will have the ability to select an activity to perform.

 There are many types of activities available in the loads module: